 Based on our knowledge of epigenetics and BET inhibition, coupled with the analysis of the pathways, genes and biomarkers affected by apabetalone treatment and that underlie disease pathology, additional indications and potential orphan disease indications have been investigated.
 In May 2017, we announced that we had received approval from the TPD to proceed with a clinical trial of apabetalone in patients with Fabry disease.
 Preclinical investigation of the effects of apabetalone on blood collected from Fabry disease patients is currently underway.
 This study is planned once we raise the required capital.
 On March 18, 2019, we announced the advancement of a project led by academic collaborators at Quebec Heart and Lung Institute, Laval University, to research the clinical potential of apabetalone as a potential therapy for PAH.
-A clinical pilot study was launched in September 2019 and is in the process of enrolling patients.
-Preclinical evidence has shown that BET inhibitors, such as apabetalone, are a group of leading compounds for potentially unmasking HIV-1 latency to allow for viral eradication.
-Additional funding to further explore this indication is currently being pursued.
+An article titled: "Multicenter Preclinical Validation of BET Inhibition for the Treatment of Pulmonary Arterial Hypertension" was published in the high-impact, peer-reviewed medical journal, American Journal of Respiratory and Critical Care Medicine, published by the American Thoracic Society.
+This article presented our collaborative work with top research groups in Canada and the Netherlands and illustrated the beneficial effects of apabetalone treatment in several animal and cell models of PAH.
+A clinical pilot study, APPRoAcH-p, commenced in September 2019 to evaluate the potential use of apabetalone, assessing patient safety and effects on key biomarkers of PAH.
+The study was completed in late 2021, finding that apabetalone was well tolerated by study participants and observing improvements in key hemodynamic outcome measures, including pulmonary vascular resistance, cardiac output, and stroke volume.
+These findings were also published in the American Journal of Respiratory and Critical Care Medicine.
 Mechanistic evidence through analysis of in vitro and clinical data suggests that BET inhibition via apabetalone suppresses pathways and reduces protein levels associated with vascular calcification.
 We believe that apabetalone and its ability to modulate pathways involved in vascular calcification has the potential to beneficially impact renal patients.
 With leading experts on our Renal Clinical Advisory Board ("RCAB") providing input and guidance, a pharmacokinetic clinical study in this therapeutic area was initiated.
 The primary objective of the Phase 1 study was met, allowing us to proceed with more advanced renal impairment and dialysis trials.
 In May 2017, we announced the acceptance, by the Cardiovascular and Renal Products Division of the FDA, of our IND application to commence a Phase 2a pharmacokinetic and efficacy / safety kidney dialysis trial.
 This study is planned once we raise the required capital.